ispeakfishlanguage/battleships_game/README.md

 The site was deployed via [Heroku](https://id.heroku.com/login).
 This project was developed utilizing the [Code Institute Template](https://github.com/Code-Institute-Org/p3-template).

-`pip3 freeze > requirements.txt` was used to add pyfiglet and Colorama imports to Heroku for deployment.
+`pip freeze > requirements.txt` was used to add pyfiglet and Colorama imports to Heroku for deployment.

 The below steps were followed to deploy this project to Heroku: